-The outcomes of the assessments will inform the planning for the pupil; any interventions they will have, any additional resources they need, whether there are any staff training requirements.
-Outcomes will be established with the pupil and targets set to enable to the pupil to work towards these.
+The outcomes of the assessments will inform the planning for the pupil; any interventions they will have, any additional resources they need, and whether there are any staff training requirements.
+Teaching staff will refer to the Ordinarily Inclusive Practice document for effective strategies that can 'ordinarily' be provided for a child or young person without the need of an Education Health and Care Plan (EHCP)

+(https://schools.local-offer.org/send-toolkit/ordinarily-available-inclusive-practice/).
+Outcomes will be established with the pupil and targets set to enable the pupil to work towards these.
 Teachers are required to ensure targets are SMART: